EgbieAndersonUku1/myBlog/README.md

         You must already have virtualenv stored on your computer.
 If virtualenv is not installed in your computer run the command **pip install virtualenv**.
         This will install the virtualenv on your computer.

+    This will create a virtual environment on your computer.

  2) If you have installed the virtual environment on your computer activate it by use this command below or skip to step 3:

     **source 'The name of your virtual environment without quotes'/bin/activate**

-    This will create a virtual environment.

 3) Change into myBlog folder by running the command **cd myBlog**